Intelligent Design is not a theory:

 Why continuing to push this non-theory on public education is irresponsible:

-While this attitude and the answers themselves are unacceptable they do bring attention to the bigger problems in public education.
+this attitude and the answers themselves are unacceptable they do bring

 The problems we are faced with in our schools is the declining quality of education that our children receive today.
 The entire history of our Country has been built on the foundation that the children had a better life than their parents.